barrychocolate/eat-out-to-help-out-establishments/README.md

 # Eat Out to Help Out Scheme participating establishments

+This project uses the HMRC Eat Out To Help Out Registration data to produce a map showing participating restaurants.

+You can view the [restaurant Map](https://arcg.is/15aOjm0) on the ESRI Arc GIS Online site.

 Participating establishments can use the Eat Out to Help Out Scheme to offer a discount to diners and encourage them to eat at their venues.
 The data was collected when establishments registered for the scheme.
 It includes:
 - Establishment name